 - The only purpose is to have FUN.

 - Nobody but you is telling you what to do.

 - You feel free to be more spontaneous.

 - It’s a feast for the soul (and sometimes for the body).

-- Sometimes it really is a spiritual experience.
-I had a couple of really intense Joy moments at a recent solstice party.
+- Sometimes it is a spiritual experience.
+I had a couple of really intense Joy moments at a solstice party once.
 I felt a high in my body, mind and spirit.
-And I don’t drink or do drugs.
-Total natural high!
+I don’t drink or do drugs.
+It was a total natural high!
 I had tears from the power of the Joy, gratitude and nourishing organic food I was enjoying.
 Experiences like that are meant to be shared and often come from you sharing time and space with other people.

 - The outcome doesn’t matter, as long as it’s fun.

 - It involves smiles, laughter and some sort of activity.